Skip to Content

 Here are five key costing data items to consider when planning your SKU rationalization initiative.

 Labor cost is another big piece of the SKU cost puzzle.
 It’s often the largest variable component of cost, and due to the wide range of methods used to calculate it, there’s a lot that can go wrong when factoring it into overall product cost.
 Is your labor cost a blended cost for the plant?
 If so, what if a particular operation requires a specialized skill with a higher wage?
 Are your labor fringe costs accounted for as labor or included in overhead?
-Is crewing for setup and production time accurately calculated for each SKU?
 How productive is the labor force, and is productivity being driven by product mix or other factors?
-Is overtime driven by demand or customer order patterns?
+Is overtime driven by high demand or customer order patterns?
 These are all key questions that can significantly swing your labor cost for a SKU.

 How you assign overhead costs to SKUs is critical.
 Most overhead expenses can be assigned by causality or correlation, and ideally directly assigned to a SKU or process.
 Is everything driven by labor hours?
 Are machine-driven costs applied separately from labor-driven expenses?
-Assigning these costs based on appropriate drivers results in far more accurate SKU costs.
+Are SKU proliferation-related costs, i.e., the supply chain, inventory storage costs, set-up time, and related costs of increasing your product catalog based on changes in customer, channel, or industry being “peanut butter spread” across the entire factory?
+Assigning these costs based on appropriate drivers results in far more accurate SKU cost and margin visibility.

 It’s important to understand your variable costs versus fixed costs.
-For example, if you eliminate an SKU or channel without changing your fixed costs, it could appear that you’re saving more cost than you actually are.
-Look at an SKU from a variable-contribution-margin basis, and then look at the fixed support, and equipment and facility costs and determine what can be eliminated when eliminating product.
+For example, if you eliminate a SKU or channel without changing your fixed costs, it could appear that you’re saving more cost than you actually are.
+Look at an SKU from a variable-contribution-margin basis, and then look at the fixed support, and equipment and facility costs and determine underperforming products that can be eliminated.
 In some cases, you may free up capacity, while the cost doesn’t go away; however, those resources can be redirected to other products/projects.
 An SKU with a negative gross margin but positive contribution margin may be a keeper in the short term, but only until it can be replaced by a more profitable product.

 Many costs aren’t driven by the SKU at all but rather by the cost of supporting the customer and the channel.
-So, whether you’re selling to automotive OEMs, hospitals, grocery stores, or directly to consumers, each channel has different layers of channel management cost to support.
+So, whether you’re selling to automotive OEMs, hospitals, big-box or grocery stores, or directly to consumers, each channel has different layers of channel management cost to support.
 The same holds true for individual customers — each is unique and will impact costs differently based on ordering windows, turnaround time, and delivery costs.
-Are your channel and customer management costs simply accounted for as a general selling, and administrative expenses?
+Are your channel and customer management costs simply accounted for as a general selling and administrative expenses?
 Or, do you separate channel and customer management costs and consider them when determining the profitability of an individual SKU or overall customer relationship?
-Are channel and customer management costs evaluated for treatment as a reduction to the overall sales price and considered part of the SKU’s overall gross margin?
+For individual customers — each is unique and will impact costs differently based on ordering windows, turnaround time, support and delivery costs.

 When done right, SKU rationalization has the potential to increase profit margin significantly.
 Once you’ve gotten good data, you can leverage your data analytics tools to reap the benefits of the cost information.